niallpcarroll/walking-galway-history/README.md

 |Desktop (1920px wide) |n/a |n/a |n/a |Yes |Yes |

 #### Browser compability
-Below is a table with different browsers, how the site appears on them and how the sites responsiveness is on them.
+Below is a table with different browsers which records the result of appearance and responsiveness of the website:

 |Browser|Intended Appearance|Intended Responsiveness|
 |---|---|---|